Books 2 U

 How does the program work?
 A team of 13 booktalkers - eight volunteers and five staff - visit classrooms throughout the school year.
 Each booktalker prepares an array of energetic, engaging booktalks that motivate children to seek out and select the books that sound interesting.
 Like a movie trailer, a good booktalk will introduce characters and stories so enticing, children can't wait to get their hands on the books to read.
 Booktalkers connect with students on a personal level, focusing on piquing the interest of those who seem to be most reluctant.
 Books 2 U books have high-interest topics that will get even the most hesitant or challenged readers to give reading a try.
 Booktalkers bring an array of books that they leave in the classroom so students can take them home.

 “I had one little boy who was really struggling but I knew he loved Jackie Robinson.
 So I booktalked one book on Jackie Robinson.
 He read it.
 Then I brought another.
 Pretty soon, I had gotten him interested in other books on baseball stars.
 Now he has moved on to other books.
-It is all about finding the book that will get them started.” —Cathy Schneider, Books 2 U founder and program manager
+It is all about finding the book that will get them started.” —Cathy Schneider, Books 2 U founder and former program manager

 See this program in action.